Rite of Christian Initiation (RCIA)

 The RCIA is a faith process to initiate adult candidates into the spiritual life of the Roman Catholic Church.
 The Second Vatican Council decreed in December of 1972, that the catechumenate, the formal stage of preparation for entrance into the Church, be restored.
 One revision was that the Sacraments of Initiation were always to be understood and celebrated in the traditional order being: Baptism, Confirmation, and Eucharist, and applies to adults and children.
 In addition, the celebration of these sacraments is to be celebrated within one liturgy which becomes the Church's expression and understanding of the salvation event.

 The Rite of Christian Initiation for Adults is a process — a spiritual journey in which those involved come to under- stand the Catholic Christian way of life.
 The RCIA process involves the entire parish community, welcomes prospective members and strives to provide spiritual formation for those wishing to join the Catholic Church.
-This journey of faith begins each year at St. Gabriel on the Sunday following Labor Day and concludes with the Easter Vigil on Holy Saturday Evening.
+This journey of faith begins each year at St. Francis on the Sunday following Labor Day and concludes with the Easter Vigil on Holy Saturday Evening.

 The RCIA program is for adults unbaptised, baptized, or non-Catholic Christians who seek full communion with the Catholic Church, as well as baptized, but uninstructed Catholics.
 The classes are held on Tuesday Evenings at 7:00 pm in the St. Joseph room and last about one hour and a half.